kg4zow/remarkable.jms1.info/src/info/issues.md

 ### Drawing tools

-Tools to draw simple shapes would be nice.
+Tools to draw simple shapes would be *awesome*.
 This would include things like circles/ellipses, squares/rectangles, and generic polygons.
 The shapes could be solid (filled) or empty (outline only).

 Also, maybe a setting of some kind that, if enabled, would ensure that all lines are either "always straight", or "always straight *and* aligned with the nearest 45&#xB0; angle".
 (This would only affect lines above a certain length, to preclude interfering with normal handwriting.)
+I'm not sure if this is already happening in the 3.8.2 release or not, but if so, that's something you could have mentioned in the release notes.

-And, a "fill" tool that would flood an area with a colour.
+And, a "fill" tool that would flood an area with "ink".

 ### Image support

-It would be nice if the tablet had a way to handle images - maybe as "image objects", similar to the "text objects" I suggested above, which would contain a raster image, which supports transparency.
+It would be nice if the tablet had a way to handle images - maybe as "image objects", similar to the "text objects" I suggested above, which would contain a raster image.

 Images could be created by allowing images to be selected and copied from existing documents, either "from the current layer only", or "from all visible layers", and then pasted as a new "image object".
 If a user needs to upload an image, they can use a PDF and then copy/paste the image *from* the PDF.

 Once pasted into a page, image objects could be moved and resized.
 There would be a setting where the user can choose either allow or not allow the aspect ratio to be changed while resizing.

+Image objects, text objects, and pen strokes should be allowed to freely overlap with each other.
+Don't try to move things around to avoid this, trust the user to know what they want to do.

+Ideally, images should support transparency.
+This means *real* transparency, not "faking it".
+In particualr, white pixels should "cover up" whatever is "below" it with white, like the eraser tool used to do before 3.8.0.

 ### Interoperability